awsdocs/amazon-sagemaker-developer-guide/doc_source/inference-recommender-prerequisites.md

 1. **Register your model in the model registry**

-   With SageMaker model registry, you can catalog models for production, manage model versions, associate metadata \(such as training metrics\) with a model, manage the approval status of a model, deploy models to production, and automate model deployment with CI/CD\.
+   With SageMaker Model Registry, you can catalog models for production, manage model versions, associate metadata \(such as training metrics\) with a model, manage the approval status of a model, deploy models to production, and automate model deployment with CI/CD\.

-   When you use the model registry to track and manage your models, they are represented as a versioned model package within model package groups\.
+   When you use SageMaker Model Registry to track and manage your models, they are represented as a versioned model package within model package groups\.
 Unversioned model packages are not part a model group\.
 Model package groups hold multiple versions or iterations of a model\.
 Though it is not required to create them for every model in the registry, they help organize various models that all have the same purpose and provide automatic versioning\.

    To use Amazon SageMaker Inference Recommender, you must have a versioned model package\.
 You can create a versioned model package programmatically with the AWS SDK for Python \(Boto3\) or with Amazon SageMaker Studio\.
 To create a versioned model package programmatically, first create a model package group with the `CreateModelPackageGroup` API\.
 Next, create a model package using the `CreateModelPackage` API\.
 Calling this method makes a versioned model package\.